• Uncover the world of St Cuthbert and St Bede as we investigate the history of Northumbria after the Romans left and before the Normans arrived

 Tour assembles 1700 at the Durham Marriott Hotel Royal County for four nights.
 Evening lecture: The Age of Bede.

-Via All Saints’, Rothbury (font stands on part of a 9th century Market Cross) to Lindisfarne: St Mary’s Church (reputed site of original monastery), Priory (home of St Cuthbert), Lindisfarne Heritage Centre (facsimile of Lindisfarne Gospels).
+Via All Saints’ Church, Rothbury (font stands on part of a 9th century Market Cross) to Lindisfarne: St Mary’s Church (reputed site of original monastery), Priory (home of St Cuthbert) and museum (Viking Raiders’ Stone).

 Morning visit to Escomb church (dating from c 675).
 Return to Durham for afternoon at the cathedral (including Open Treasure galleries).

-Chester-le-Street (St Cuthbert and Anker’s House Museum) followed by Hexham Abbey (7th century crypt).
-Tour disperses 1530 at Durham railway station, followed by 1545 at the hotel.
+Chester-le-Street (St Cuthbert’s Church and Anker’s House Museum) followed by Hexham Abbey (7th century crypt).
+Tour disperses 1600 at Durham Station (and 1515 at Newcastle Station if required), followed by the hotel.